serverlessguy/samples/README.md

 1. [Amazon CloudFront with on-the-fly Image Resizing](./cloudfront-resize-image/) - Serve images through Amazon CloudFront with support for on-the-fly image resizing.
 1. More to come...

+## Public Gists

+1. [Amazon Athena Query](https://gist.github.com/gadavis2/3bb03e724a4dd27c73af731ff9e68e21) - An example Node.js Lambda function that queries Amazon Athena.
+The example includes using NextToken in a loop to retrieve all of the query results, and the logic to extract the column names and rows from the response.

 ## External Links

 1. [API Gateway HTTP API to Lambda](https://serverlessland.com/patterns/apigw-lambda) - This pattern creates an Amazon API Gateway HTTP API with a default route and basic CORS configuration that integrates with an AWS Lambda function.